With the image of Kabah frequently appearing in TV shows and websites as Hajj season approaches, some non-Muslims may ask, “Do Muslims worship Kabah?”

 First of all, Tawheed (monotheism) is the cornerstone of Islam.
 Believing in One God, Allah, and worshipping Him ALONE is the first of pillar of Islam.
 That is the very meaning of the first part of the testimony of faith (shahadah) that anyone entering Islam MUST declare.

 So, in Islam, there is a zero tolerance with anything that might blemish this principle.
-It is absolutely forbidden in Islam to worship anyone or anything with Allah Almighty.
-Praying to anyone or anything is categorically forbidden in Islam.
+Worshipping anyone or anything with Allah Almighty is the most heinous sin in Islam.
+It is a major sin to pray to anyone or anything other than Allah.

 Prayer towards Kabah